ApostolosApostolou/stereo-3d-tracker/README.md

 # Stereo 3D Multi-Object Tracking System
-This project repreents a modular stereo-vision system that detects multiple objects using a **stereo camera setup** and estimates their **3D position in real time**, even during **temporary occlusions**.
+This project represents a modular stereo-vision system that detects multiple objects using a **stereo camera setup** and estimates their **3D position in real time**, even during **temporary occlusions**.
 The system demonstrates the core components used in **autonomous driving** and **robot perception**, including:

 - **Stereo vision**